 Good and loving God, you have called us all to your purpose; to live as your disciples.
 Help us to see that church is not ‘our’ church, but is YOUR church.
 That church is not about what we want to see happen, but about what you are doing in our lives and in the lives of others.
 Teach us to be servants rather than people being served.
 In Jesus’ name, Amen.

+Mission.
 You’ve probably heard of the word in all sorts of different ways.
-The military talks about “Going on a mission” which is perhaps going into battle, perhaps rescuing someone, perhaps taking food and relief supplies into an area.
-But it was originally a word that belonged to the church.
+The military talks about “Going on a mission” which is could mean going into battle, rescuing someone, taking food and relief supplies into an area, training sessions, etc. But it was originally a word that belonged to the church.

-Near where I live, there are several “Missions.”
-To get started understanding the history of “mission” in the church, read about the history of these places.
+In South Central Texas, there are several “Missions” or what used to be Missions… the most famous of which is The Alamo.
+To get started understanding the history of “mission” in the church, watch the following video to learn a little more history of these places.

 Notice how the purpose of the missions was really more about changing the people than it was teaching them about God.
-The purpose of teaching them about Christianity was so they could be colonized and be part of the Spanish empire, and the spanish could take over the lands.
+The purpose of teaching them about Christianity was so they could be colonized and converted to be “good citizens” of the Spanish empire, and so the Spanish could take over the lands.

 Now watch this video: